 Can I claim for stress or mental health issues caused by my job?

-Yes, you can claim compensation for mental health issues such as stress, anxiety, or depression if your job has contributed to these conditions.
-These types of claims require solid evidence, such as medical records or proof that your employer failed to provide adequate support or a safe working environment.
-We’ll help you gather the necessary documentation to support your claim.
+When you are looking to claim for mental health issues, you will require solid evidence, this includes medical records or proof that your employer failed to provide adequate support or a safe working environment.
+Our solicitors are happy to help you gather the necessary documentation to support your claim.

 What kind of evidence will I need to support my claim?